tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## Breadcrumb NavXT

-> This plugin adds a breadcrumb navigtion showing the visitor's path to their current location.
+<div class="lead">This plugin adds a breadcrumb navigtion showing the visitor's path to their current location.</div>

 ![Breadcumb NavXT](img/breadcrumb-navxt.png)